The Manual Compliance Approach: What It Actually Involves

 - Missed audit deadlines: Annual audits easy to forget or delay → immediate non-compliance

-- Wrong jurisdiction rules applied: CA candidate gets IL disclosure → missing required elements
+- Wrong jurisdiction rules applied: CA candidate gets IL disclosure → missing required elements like opt-out

 - Human error in documentation: One missing consent form = $500-$1,000 penalty